AstroMao/StreamVualt/README.md

    docker-compose up -d
    ```

-3. The application will be available at http://localhost:3000
+5. The application will be available at http://localhost:8080 (or the port you specified in NGINX_PORT)

-4. To stop the containers:
+6. To stop the containers:
    ```
    npm run docker:down
    ```